cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-table.md

 ### Storage Parameters

 The `WITH` clause can specify storage parameters for tables, and for indexes associated with a `UNIQUE`, `PRIMARY KEY`, or `EXCLUDE` constraint.
-Storage parameters for indexes are documented on the [CREATE INDEX](CREATE_INDEX.html.md) reference page.
+Storage parameters for indexes are documented on the [CREATE INDEX](/docs/sql-statements/sql-statement-create-index.md) reference page.
 The storage parameters currently available for tables are listed below.
 For many of these parameters, as shown, there is an additional parameter with the same name prefixed with `toast.`, which controls the behavior of the table's secondary TOAST table, if any.
 If a table parameter value is set and the equivalent `toast.` parameter is not, the TOAST table will use the table's parameter value.
 Specifying these parameters for partitioned tables is not supported, but you may specify them for individual leaf partitions.

 Note that you can also set storage parameters for a particular partition or sub-partition by declaring the `WITH` clause in the *classic syntax* partition specification.
 The lowest-level partition's settings have priority.

-You can specify the defaults for some of the table storage options with the server configuration parameter [gp_default_storage_options](../config_params/guc-list.html#gp_default_storage_options).
+You can specify the defaults for some of the table storage options with the server configuration parameter `gp_default_storage_options`.
 For information about setting default storage options, see [Notes](#section5).

 > **Note** Because Cloudberry Database does not permit autovacuuming user tables, it accepts, but does not apply, certain per-table parameter settings as noted below.